alx/parasol/README.md

 ## networks.json - list of available networks

-If you want to have pre-defined networks available, you can fill the file `networks.json`.

 This file will be fetched, and its networks will be available in the **Add Network** modal.

 This feature can help you if you don't want to load in the left drawer this list of secondary networks.